oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The HH-suite is an open-source software package for sensitive protein sequence searching based on the pairwise alignment of hidden Markov models (HMMs).

-**URL**
+**More Information**

 https://github.com/soedinglab/hh-suite